Subspace Adversarial Training: Results on Wide-ResNet

 \section{Results on Wide-ResNet}

 We conduct further experiments on Wide-ResNet \cite{zagoruyko2016wide} architectures.
 Specifically, we use the WideResNet-28-10 model and consider $\ell_\infty$ adversarial perturbations with radius $8/255$ on CIFAR-10 and CIFAR-100.
-From the results in \cref{tab:Wide-ResNet}, we observe that similarly, the robust overfitting can be successfully mitigated meanwhile with significant improvements in robustness.
-We achieve +\textbf{1.88}\% on CIFAR-10 and +\textbf{1.63}\% on CIFAR-100 and successfully control the robust accuracy gap between the best and the final under 0.4\%.
-Thus we conclude that our Sub-AT can also be easily applied to other commonly used architectures and obtain similar enhancements in robustness.
+From the results in \cref{tab:Wide-ResNet}, we observe that similarly, robust overfitting can be successfully mitigated by Sub-AT, meanwhile with significant improvements in robustness.
+We achieve +\textbf{1.88}\% on CIFAR-10 and +\textbf{1.63}\% on CIFAR-100, and successfully control the robust accuracy gap (between the best and the final) under 0.4\%.
+Thus we conclude that Sub-AT can be easily applied to other architectures and obtain similar enhancements in robustness.